AltBeacon/android-beacon-library/index.md

 ### Eddystone Support

+**New:** Eddystone-EID Support is in the the 2.8.1-beta1 version.
+Read more [here](./eddystone-eid.html).

 Library versions 2.3.5 and higher provide full support for Eddystone&trade;, the new beacon format from Google.
 The library will wake up your app when it detects Eddystone-compatible beacons in the background and provides regular ranging updates while they are in the vicinity.
 Eddystone-UID (identifier frame), Eddystone-TLM (telemetry frame) and Eddystone-URL (URL frame) are all detected and decoded.
 [Details are here.](eddystone-support.html)

 ### Who uses this library?